Permissions in Microsoft Defender for Cloud

 - Security Reader: A user that belongs to this role has viewing rights to Defender for Cloud.
 The user can view recommendations, alerts, a security policy, and security states, but cannot make changes.

-- Security Admin: A user that belongs to this role has the same rights as the Security Reader and can also update the security policy and dismiss alerts and recommendations.
+- Security Admin: A user that belongs to this role has the same rights as the Security Reader and can also update the security policy, dismiss alerts and recommendations, and apply recommendations.

 The security roles, Security Reader and Security Admin, have access only in Defender for Cloud.
 The security roles do not have access to other Azure services such as Storage, Web & Mobile, or Internet of Things.